Don’t Wait for a Field Trip to Explore the Michigan State Capitol Building

 5. Tour and Explore it All

-Spend the day at the Michigan State Capitol building by doing all of the above tours back to back.
+Spend the day at the Michigan State Capitol Building by doing all of the tours above back to back.
 If you’re visiting from out of town and want to make a memorable experience, this is a great way to make the drive more than worthwhile.
-But, you’ll need a few tips before you come our way.
+Be sure to check out our tips before you come our way.

-Check out the below tips to make your day trip to Lansing with confidence:
+Check out the tips below to make your day trip to Lansing great:

 5 Tips for your next visit to the Michigan State Capitol

 1. Parking: We now have credit card meters along Washington square.
 Finding parking there will ensure you don’t go over your meter and gives a nice walk through Lansing’s downtown strip.
 Also, parking structures are located on Capitol Ave between Shiawassee and Ionia, and Washington and Kalamazoo.
 Both of these structures are a nice walking distance to the Capitol.

 2. Have the Talk: Visiting the Capitol Building is a lot of fun, but letting the kids know it’s NOT ok to touch the walls or important pieces is really important before you go.

 3. Bring a Snack or Lunch: If you’re taking the fifth version of tours, you’ll need to pack accordingly.
 There are many restaurants around the area but if you’re engulfed in your tour, you’ll want some reinforcements.

 4. No worries: This building has many people walking in an out at all times.
 You can feel the reverence when you arrive, but don’t worry – your kids are welcome!
 My 3-1/2-year-old did great!
 The friendliness as you walk through the building is awesome and you’ll feel welcome.